Seagate/cortx-motr/doc/dev/ldrr2/usecases/combined-task-list.rst

 :name: handle io errors on meta-data device
 :author: Nikita Danilov <nikita.danilov@seagate.com>
 :detail: If motr/be gets io error when doing io to a segment or a log, it should
-         report it (iem, hare) and them shutdown gracefully.
+         report it (iem, hare) and them shutdown gracefully. (server-side only)
 :justification:
 :component: motr.be
 :req: AD-10, AD-20
 :process: DLD, DLDINSP, CODE, INSP, ST
 :depends:
-:resources:
+:resources: Lead by BE expert
 :dup: NONE
+:est: S_M med

 ------